The-AI-Alliance/microsite-template/docs/contributing.markdown

 <a name="join-this-project"></a>
 ## Join this Project Work Group

-Are you interested in joining this project's work group?
+Want to help us drive the evolution of this project?
+Please join our work group.

 Use the form on the Alliance's [Become a collaborator](https://thealliance.ai/become-a-collaborator){:target="join-collab"} page to let us know your interests.

 Check these boxes on the form: